logo

 Paper Hunt, near Shanghai, c.1920: Ruxton Collection.
 Source: Visualising China

 Possibly the most unique of these organizations was the Shanghai Paper Hunt Club, founded in December 1863.
 The British, who feel the need to go hunting wherever they find themselves, were disappointed to find that Shanghai did not have the relevant animals for a proper hunt.
-At first, they tried to hunt members (!) wearing red cowls on their heads, but when this did not work, they created the paper chase – the next best thing to a good old fashioned fox hunt.
+At first, they tried to hunt members (!) wearing red cowls on their heads, but when–perhaps predictably–this did not end well, they created the paper hunt – the next best thing to a good old fashioned fox hunt.

 “Paper-hunting is a popular sport among cross-country riders, and well attended meets under the auspices of the Shanghai Paper Hunt Club are held at week-ends during the season.”